pea3nut/pea-event/README.md

 <a name="PeAEvent+execListener"></a>

 ### *PeAEvent.execListener(listener, args, eventType)*
-how call a event listeneryou can overwrite this method to changed you want
+how call a event listener.you can overwrite this method to changed you want.

 **Kind**: instance abstract method of [<code>PeAEvent</code>](#PeAEvent)